On-site EV charging stations offer business owners many positive benefits:

 CA | Alameda Commercial EV Chargers | Multifamily locations using Alameda Municipal Power |

-CA | Anaheim EV Chargers – Multifamily | Multifamily dwellings serving income-qualified customers only |
+CA | Anaheim EV Chargers – Multifamily | Multi-family dwellings serving income-qualified customers only. |

-CA | SCE Charge Ready | Qualifying commercial and multifamily properties |
+CA | SCE Charge Ready | Only accepting commercial and multifamily properties located in DAC zones. |

 CA | Silicon Valley Power | Commercial properties within Silicon Valley Power’s territory |

-CO | Charge Ahead Colorado | Businesses & industry, government & public institutions, non-profit organizations, workplaces, multifamily properties |
+CO | Charge Ahead Colorado | Businesses & Industry, Government & Public Institutions, Non-Profit Organizations, Workplaces, Multifamily Housing in CO. |

-CT | CT EV Charging Program (Eversource and UI) | Workplaces, light-duty fleets, public businesses, and multifamily properties with five or more units |
+CT | CT EV Charging Program (Eversource and UI) | All commercial and industrial Eversource and UI electric service customers who purchase and install charging stations to support charging for workplaces, light-duty fleets, the public, and multifamily properties with five or more units. |

-MA | National Grid EV Chargers – MA | All applicants accepted, but LI, EIEC customers will be considered for the highest rebate amount |
+MA | National Grid EV Chargers – MA | National Grid Commercial account holders. |

-MI | Consumers Energy – Workplace Charging Rebates | Municipalities, commercial or retail businesses, and non-profit organizations, Consumers Energy customers |
+MI | Consumers Energy – Workplace Charging Rebates | Be a Consumers Energy commercial electric customer.
+Rebates are reserved for eligible commercial or industrial customers (e.g., municipalities, commercial or retail business, non-profit organizations). |

-NJ | Drive Green NJ – It Pay$ to Plug In | Businesses, multi-dwelling units, governments, nonprofits, and educational institutions |
+NJ | Drive Green NJ – It Pay$ to Plug In | Businesses, multi-dwelling units, governments, nonprofits, and educational institutions. |

-NJ | PSE&G Electric Vehicle Charging Program by PSE&G | Multifamily properties, government entities, and locations where property owners provide charger access to the public all may be considered for mixed-use. |
+NJ | PSE&G Electric Vehicle Charging Program by PSE&G | Multi-family properties, government entities, and locations where property owners provide charger access to the public all may be considered for mixed-use.
+For Level 2 commercial applicants with chargers accessible to the public, the chargers must at least be accessible during reasonable business hours.
+At least eight hours a day. |

-NY | Charge Ready 2.0 | Government entities, nonprofits, schools, and multifamily homes in disadvantaged communities (DAC) |
+NY | Charge Ready 2.0 | Multifamily, workplaces, hotels. |

 When it comes to open EV charging grants, rebates, or incentive programs, it’s important to remember that time is of the essence.